 All Employees, Directors, vendors, suppliers or other stakeholders associated with the Company can make the Protected Disclosure through following reporting channels:

-The Chairperson of the Audit Committee can be reached by sending an email to [email protected] or by sending a letter to the below address:
+The Chairperson of the Audit Committee can be reached by sending an email to [email protected] or [email protected] or by sending a letter to the below address:

 Chairperson of the Audit Committee